 Students in the M.S. program who have maintained at least a 3.2 GPA, have a major professor and have passed the preliminary examination by the end of their second year of graduate study will automatically be switched into the Ph.D. program at their request.
-All students are encouraged, but not required, to complete an M.S. degree before switching to the Ph.D. program.
+All students are encouraged, but not required, to complete an M.S. degree with a project, during the course of their Ph.D. program.